It’s a Pirates Life for Me

 …and a bottle of rum, of course!

-My wee editorial on rum a few weeks ago gave me an idea to do some day-in-the-life articles about various charcters and archetypes that you might encounter at the Ren Faire.
+My wee editorial on rum a few weeks ago gave me an idea to do some day-in-the-life articles about various characters and archetypes that you might encounter at the Ren Faire.
 Let’s start with the pirates.

 Life on board ship